jaypipaliya27/Artificial-intelligence-based-Price-Comparison/README.md

 # To use this program, follow the steps below:

-- Install the necessary dependencies by running the command: pip install -r requirements.txt
+- Install the necessary dependencies by running the command: pip install beautifulsoup

-- Run the program by running the command: python main.py
+- Run the program by running the command: python Price Comparison.py

 - Enter your query when prompted.
-For example, you can enter "iPhone 13 Pro Max 256GB" to compare prices of that specific product across multiple online stores.
+For example, you can enter "realme narzo n55" to compare prices of that specific product across multiple online stores.

 - The program will retrieve relevant product information from various online stores, analyze the data, and display a comprehensive comparison of prices and other product features.